 Ingredients in White Chocolate Peanut Butter Cups

-For this fun and festive no-bake Halloween treats, you’ll only need three main ingredients, plus some food dye.
+For this fun and festive no-bake Halloween treat, you’ll only need three main ingredients, plus some food dye.
 So get ready and take out the following items:

 How to Make Halloween Peanut Butter Cups

-Step 1: Line a mini muffin pan with mini liners.
+1. Line a mini muffin tin with mini muffin liners or small cupcake liners.

-Step 5: Add a small dollop. about half a teaspoon, of the peanut butter mixture on top of the first layer of orange chocolate.
+4. Scoop a small dollop, about half a teaspoon, of the peanut butter mixture on top of the first layer of orange chocolate.

-Step 6: Use the remaining orange chocolate to cover over the top and then place in the fridge to set, about an hour or until hardened.
+5. Use the remaining orange chocolate to cover over the top and then place the cups in the fridge to chill and set for about an hour or until hardened.
 After that, you can store the peanut butter cups at room temp.

 The brand and type of peanut butter you use shouldn’t matter.
 I have used JIF and whatever store brand that’s similar to JIF that I had on hand.